MC 23: The Tale of the Herd and the Dung Beetles

 “You mean that vandal, Erysichthon”.

 “Yes!
 That’s the one.
-He made our sister so made when cut down that oak tree” squealed Hermes.
-Rolling about in the delight of his own bright idea.
+He made our sister so made when he cut down that oak tree” squealed Hermes.
+Rolling about in the delight of the company of his even brighter idea.

 Artemis, instantly realising what Hermes intended to do, raised her silver bow toward her half- brother, but it was too late.
 The god had placed the same curse on the herd as their half -sister, the goddess Demeter, had placed on that king.
 The horses would no longer just eat frass, their hunger for it would now be unquenchable.